projectatomic/atomic-enterprise-training/eap-latest-setup.md

 An experimental diagnostics command is in progress for Atomic Enterprise, to hopefully be included in the origin binary for the next release.
-For now, you can download the one for early-access under [Luke Meyer's release page](https://github.com/sosiouxme/origin/releases).
+For now, you can download the one for Early Access under [Luke Meyer's release page](https://github.com/sosiouxme/origin/releases).
 Running this may save you some time by pointing you in the right direction for common issues.
 This is very much still under development however.